zevo-enterprise/zevo-enterprise/README.md

 ## Where is KAIDURO?
 He has been judged globally by the UN. ???

-## Cade o KAIDURO, foi julgado globalmente pela ONU ???
+## Onde está KAIDURO?
+Ele foi julgado globalmente pela ONU. ???

 ---